 - 35. As provided in Section 6(H) of the Act, if securitization property is transferred to an assignee, any proceeds of the securitization property will be treated as held in trust for the assignee. - 36.
 As provided in Section 6(I) of the Act, if a default or termination occurs under the Bonds, the holders of the Bonds or their representatives, including the trustee, may foreclose on or otherwise enforce their lien and security interest in the relevant securitization property, and the Commission may require any revenues received under the irrevocable and nonbypassable mechanism created by this Financing Order be paid to a new holder of the securitization property. - 37.
-As provided by Section 8(F) of the Act, the Bonds authorized by this Financing Order are not an indebtedness of the State or of the Authority, but shall be special obligations payable solely from revenues received from the securitization property. - 38.
-As provided in the Authority Act, the State of Oklahoma has pledged to and agreed with the owners of any Bonds issued by the ODFA under the Act that the State will not limit or alter the rights vested in the Authority to fulfill the terms of any agreements made with the owners thereof or in any way impair the rights and remedies of the owners until the Bonds, together with the interest thereon, with interest on any unpaid installments of interest, and all costs and expenses in connection with any action or proceeding by or on behalf of the owners, are fully met and discharged (the "State Pledge")16.
-This Financing Order requires, consistent with the Authority Act, that the Authority include in the Bonds a recitation of the State Pledge. - 39.
-After the issuance of the Bonds authorized by this Financing Order, this Financing Order is irrevocable until the payment in full of the Bonds and the related ongoing financing costs.
-Except in connection with a refinancing or refunding or to implement the true-up mechanism adopted by the Commission, the Commission may not amend, modify, or terminate this Financing Order by any subsequent action or reduce, impair, postpone, terminate, or otherwise adjust WES Charges approved in this Financing Order.
+As provided by Section 8(F) of the Act, the Bonds authorized by this Financing Order are not an indebtedness of the State or of the Authority, but shall be special obligations of the Authority payable solely from revenues received from the securitization property.
+The Bonds authorized by this Financing Order are not an indebtedness of the Utility. - 38.
+As provided in the Authority Act, the State of Oklahoma has pledged to and agreed with the owners of any Bonds issued by the ODFA under the Act that the State will not limit or alter the rights vested in the Authority to fulfill the terms of any agreements made with the owners thereof or in any way impair the rights and remedies of the owners until the Bonds, together with the interest thereon, with interest on any unpaid installments of interest, and all costs and expenses in connection with any action or proceeding by or on behalf of the owners, are fully met and discharged (the "State Pledge").
+This Financing Order requires, consistent with the Authority Act, that the Authority include in the Bonds a recitation of the State Pledge.

-16 74 Okla.
+&lt;sup>33 74 Okla.
 Stat § 74-5062.15 (2016).